-What Is Equine Therapy?
+What Is Equine-Assisted Learning?

 Patients also learn to honor a regular commitment.
 This constructive use of time helps to instill a sense of personal and relational responsibility.
-In short, equine therapy teaches patients that what we do as individuals can have a deep impact on others.
-Additional benefits of equine therapy include:

 People who struggle with substance abuse may have used substances to mask unpleasant emotions in the past.
 This can result in an inability to negotiate conflict in a healthy manner.

 Working with horses in equine-assisted learning may inspire a sense of reverence.
 The size and presence of the horses is enough to garner respect.
 Once the horses begin to interact with the group, patients may begin to form a bond with their horse.
 This connection may help people build the emotional stamina required to manage difficult feelings like frustration or impatience.

 Rehab centers can be highly verbal environments that involve heavy emotional processing.
 While this has value, it can be a nice change of pace to work with your hands and feel physically useful.
 One research study that examined equine-assisted learning impacts found that participants responded positively to the manual labor components of each session.